batfish/pybatfish/README.md

 ## Getting started

-There are two main options for running pybatfish, detailed below:
+There are two main options for utilizing pybatfish, detailed below:
-* **Docker** - simple, stand-alone setup utilizing Jupyter notebooks to interact with Batfish; good for new users working with Batfish
+* **Docker** - a docker container that combines Batfish with Pybatfish SDK and Jupyter notebooks (iPython notebook).
+This container has example networks and notebooks, so it is recommended for new users working with Batfish and Pybatfish
-* **Python** - install pybatfish from source; good for developers or users interested in automation
+* **Python** - install pybatfish from source; recommended for developers interested in contributing to Batfish/Pybatfish or building network automation solutions.

 ### Docker Quickstart